nodejs/i18n/guides/ROLES.md

 ### Proofreader

-This role it's kind of translators team lead, who have enough experience to approve/decline translations.
+This role is kind of a translators team lead, who has enough experience to approve/decline translations.
 One member can be a proofreader just for one language without exceptions for multi language speakers, because it helps to focus on details.
 Proofreader can translate content, but main goal is to validate incoming content.

 > NOTE: Not approved translation never go live, that's why we recommend for proofreaders to focus on validation process instead of translating